Bangkit-Capstone-C23-PS338/modul-CC/README.md

 ## Error Handling

 The API returns appropriate HTTP status codes and error messages for different scenarios.
 Make sure to handle errors gracefully in your client applications.

+## API Deployment
+- Build Docker Image using Docker from the Dockerfile that has been configured using the tag from Container Registry
+- Push the Docker Image into Container Registry that has been set in our Google Cloud
+- Deploy the Docker Image in the Container Registry using Cloud Run

+## Cloud Run Specification
+- Startup CPU Boost Enabled
+- 4 vCPUs
+- 8 GB memory
+- Request Timeout 300s
+- Maximum concurrent requests per instance 80
+- Container port 8080